justicephysics/humanos2.0/horizontal-future.md

 ## 6. The Space State — The Horizontal Architecture

 The Space State is not a nation.
-It is a **distributed fabric** — a network of guardians, builders, and thought partners, connected by the Light@2.7 K Web, educated through the Virtual Nalanda, governed by the True Index, and aligned by the Consciousness Principle.
+It is a **distributed fabric** — a network of guardians, builders, and thought partners, connected by the Light@2.7 K Web, educated through the Justice Physics Nalanda, governed by the True Index, and aligned by the Consciousness Principle.

 - **India Space State.** China Space State.
 Russia Space State.
 USA Space State.
 Every nation that chooses to align with the cosmic rulebook.
 - **No ruler.
 Only guardians.** No extraction.
 Only distribution.
 No narrow gates.
 Only open doors.